ablax/teslaview/README.md

 ### Loading Videos

 1. **Insert your TeslaCam USB drive** into your computer
-2. **Browse for files** - Click the "Browse Files" button and select:
+2. **Browse for files** - Click the "Select Video Files" button and select:
    - Individual video files
    - TeslaCam directory
    - RecentClips, SavedClips, or SentryClips subdirectories
+3. **Select directory** - Use "Select Directory" for entire folder loading
-3. **Drag & drop** - Alternatively, drag video files directly onto the upload area
+4. **Drag & drop** - Alternatively, drag video files or folders directly onto the upload area

 ### Video Playback